Grain-Free Stovetop Stuffing

 I love stuffing.
 The first time I tried it I instantly fell in love with it.
 I am from Germany and we don’t celebrate Thanksgiving over there hence we don’t have stuffing.
-However it does remind me a lot of a specific kind of bread “dumpling” called Knödel that we have in Bavaria where I am from.
+However, it does remind me a lot of a specific kind of bread “dumpling” called Knödel that we have in Bavaria where I am from.
 So if you ever go, ask for a Serviettenknödel.
-Since my first time experiencing an american Thanksgiving celebration, stuffing has been my favorite part of it.
-Unfortunately I cannot eat it anymore since I started following the autoimmune protocol.
-Grains are a no-go and therefore the gluten free version from Whole Foods, which is by the way very delicious, is not working anymore either.
-So this year I made it my mission to come up with a grain free stuffing.
+Since my first time experiencing an American Thanksgiving celebration, stuffing has been my favorite part of it.
+Unfortunately, I cannot eat it anymore because of food sensitivities.
+Grains are not my best friends anymore and therefore the gluten-free version from Whole Foods, which by the way is very delicious, is not working anymore either.
+So this year I made it my mission to come up with a grain-free stuffing.
 It came out super delicious and I cannot wait for you to try it.

 - Preparing the bread cubes

 To make the bread you will use a mix of Otto’s Cassava flour and arrowroot flour.
 You can buy both at Whole Foods Market.
 Otto’s Cassava flour has a really delicious baguette recipe on their website and that is the one I used.
 So head over to their site and make the baguette to start out with.
 It is actually really fun and easy to make.
 If you are dairy-free like me, simply use coconut oil instead of butter.
 I usually divide the dough into two parts and make two smaller loaves.
 For this grain-free stuffing recipe, I only use one of them.
 So yay for having another baguette to enjoy.
 I have a yeast-free, egg-free, and AIP version of biscuits in my new cookbook and a stuffing version using those biscuits.